rpoet-jh/pass-support/pass-notification-service/README.md

 ## Notification Service

-The `NotificationService` is the primary interface that abstracts the business logic associated with composing a `Notification` and handing it off for dispatch.
+The `NotificationService` is the primary service that contains the business logic associated with composing a `Notification` and handing it off for dispatch.
 If future requirements dictate multiple `Notification`s were to arise from a single `SubmissionEvent`, `DefaultNotificationService` would be the starting point for implementing the fan out.

-The `Composer` class does the heavy lifting within the `DefaultNotificationService`.
+The `Composer` class does the heavy lifting within the `NotificationService`.
 It is responsible for composing a `Notification` from the `Submission` and `SubmissionEvent`, including:
 - determining the type of `Notification`
 - creating and populating the data structures used in the `parameters` map
 - determining the recipients of the `Notification`, and from whom the `Notification` should come from

-After a `Notification` has been created and populated, it is sent to the `DispatchApi`, which returns a unique identifier for each `Notification` it dispatches.
+After a `Notification` has been created and populated, it is sent to the `DispatchService`.

 ## Dispatch

-The Dispatch API accepts a `Notification` and returns a unique identifier for each `Notification` it dispatches.
-The unique identifier is determined by the underlying notification implementation.
-For example, `EmailDispatchImpl` returns the SMTP `Message-ID`.
-The identifier can be used to associate a `Notification` with the underlying notification transport.

 The Dispatch portion of Notification Services is not concerned with populating the `Notification`; it expects that business logic to have been performed earlier in the call stack.

 Dispatch _does_ have to adapt a `Notification` to the underlying transport used - in this case, email.
-This means resolving URIs to recipient email addresses, and invoking the templating engine for composing email subject, body, and footer.
+This means resolving User to recipient email addresses, and invoking the templating engine for composing email subject, body, and footer.

 ### Email Implementation

 The only `DispatchService` implementation is the `EmailDispatchImpl`, which is composed of three main classes:
 - `Parameterizer`: responsible for resolving template content and invoking the templating engine, producing the content for the email subject, body, and footer
 - `EmailComposer`: responsible for adapting the `Notification` to an email (including resolving and setting the from, to, and cc addresses), provided the parameterized templates
-- `Mailer`: responsible for actually sending the email to recipients
+- `JavaMailSender`: responsible for actually sending the email to recipients

 ### Templates

 Templates are used to customize the subject, body, and footer of email messages that result from a notification.
-Each notification type has a corresponding template, and the templates and their content are configured in the `notification.js` configuration file.
+Each notification type has a corresponding template, and the templates and their content are configured in the `notification.json` configuration file.
 A sample portion of the configuration is below:

 ```json
 "templates": [